Returning To Academia

 - Embo Fellowships may be awarded for a period of up to 24 months.
 Applicants who interrupted their career due to childcare for at least 1 year will also be given special consideration when applying to stay within the same country.

 - Rosalind Franklin Award - Royal Society - the Royal Society's Rosalind Franklin Award is made to an individual for an outstanding contribution to any area of natural science, engineering or technology (SET).
-While open to both sexes, the recipient of the award is expected to spend a proportion of the grant on implementing a project to raise the profile of women in STEM in their institution and/or fi
+While open to both sexes, the recipient of the award is expected to spend a proportion of the grant on implementing a project to raise the profile of women in STEM in their institution and/or field of expertise.

 - British Federation of Women Graduates Scholarships Founded in 1907, the British Federation of Women Graduates (BFWG) has been providing Scholarships Funds for women in their final year of study for a PhD since 1912.
 Its wholly owned subsidiary charity Funds for Women Graduates makes awards to help women graduates while undertaking postgraduate study or research.

-Naturejobs blog, Women in science: A returner's perspective
+Naturejobs: Women in science: A returner's perspective